moderndatacompany/dataos.info/docs/products/data_product/recipes/ci_cd.md

 i.
 Double-check all files and paths to ensure everything is provided correctly and that the manifest files are properly set up.

 j.
-Add configuration files of more Resources as per your requirements, such as Policy, Talos, Lens, etc.
+Add configuration files of more Resources as per the requirements, such as Policy, Talos, Lens, etc.

 ### **4. Configure the pipeline**

 a.
 In the home directory, locate the `.dataos` folder containing the current DataOS context configuration files.
-Copy the folder and paste it into your cloned repository.
+Copy the folder and paste it into the cloned repository.

 ```sql
 data-product-deployment